History of the New York Mets: 2020–2021: Luis Rojas Takes Over

-2022–present: The Buck Showalter era
+2022–2023: The Buck Showalter era

 The Mets hired Buck Showalter as their next manager on December 20, 2021.
 Showalter's first year with the club was an instant success, as he led the Mets to their best season since their 1986 World Series championship.
 The Mets won 101 games and tied with the Atlanta Braves for the best record in the NL East; however, the Mets were designated as a wild card team due to their losing record against the Braves.
 The Mets lost the 2022 National League Wild Card Series to the San Diego Padres.